eigengenesis/continual-learning/README.md

 ## Scope

-This repo does not claim that continual learning is solved universally.
+This repo does not claim that continual learning is solved universally YET.

 It provides evidence that replay-free skill retention is possible in these tested Qwen/Gemma settings, and that gradient geometry can be used as a control surface for continual learning.